usagov/usagov-2021/README.md

 * Tests run in the `cypress` Docker container.
 * The tests themselves are in the `automated_tests/e2e-cypress` directory.
+* Twig debugging will break some of the tests!
+Turn it off before running tests to get the most accurate results.

 ## Minimal setup for headless tests

 1. Supply Drupal *credentials* for the automated tests: Edit the file `env.local.cypress`.
 Supply a valid Drupal user name and password for `cypressCmsUser` and `cypressCmsPass`.

-2. Run `docker compose up` or `docker compose up cypress` to (re-)create the cypress container with the new environment variables.
+2. Run `docker compose up` to (re-)create the cypress container with the new environment variables.

 3. Run `bin/cypress-ssh` to open a shell in the cypress container

    You can run `npx cypress run --spec cypress/e2e` to run the entire test suite, or specify a smaller subset like `cypress/e2e/functional`.

+   The **Report** will be written to automated_tests/e2e-cypress/cypress/reports/html/index.html and you can open it in your web browser by navigating to that file and opening it.
+Cypress will report that it wrote the tests to /app/e2e-cypress/cypress/reports/html/index.html, which is the location of that file in the volume mounted to the cypress docker container.

 Note: The first time you run bin/init, it will create the `env.local.cypress` file by copying `env.default.cypress`.
 The default `cypressBaseUrl` in that file should be correct for running tests against your local dev site.